WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 [around 10 million records](https://github.com/WordPress/openverse/pull/3948#discussion_r1552301581)
 which include labels from the
 [Clarifai image labeling service](https://www.clarifai.com/products/scribe-data-labeling-platform).
-It is unclear how these labels were applied, or what the full label set is.
+It is unclear how these labels were applied, or what the exhaustive label set is.
 Given how comprehensive Rekognition's label list is, I feel confident that the exclusions we identify from that list will be sufficient for filtering out unwanted demographic labels that Clarifai has used as well.

 Once the excluded labels are determined, we will need to filter those values